LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Tidecaller.md

 The Genasi learns to manipulate water defensively, creating a protective barrier.

 As an action, expend 1 Genasi Essence to cast "Aqua Veil."
-This ability surrounds the Genasi with a watery veil, granting them temporary hit points equal to their level plus their Constitution modifier.
-The veil provides resistance to non-magical damage until the temporary hit points are depleted or the duration ends.
+This ability surrounds the Genasi with a watery veil, granting them temporary hit points equal to their level plus their \[SPELL\] modifier.
+The veil provides resistance to ranged damage and immuniountil the temporary hit points are depleted or the duration ends.

 ## Level 8 - Aquaform Mastery